 Graham PlantDeputy leader at Norfolk County Council and Great Yarmouth Borough Council

 Development consent order

-The application integrates ROD’s and H&H’s successful tender design for the structures with the council’s specimen design for the highway works.
+As the scheme is classed as a 'nationally significant infrastructure project' (NSIP), Norfolk County Council submitted an application to the government's Planning Inspectorate on 30 April 2019.
+The application integrated BAM Farrans, ROD and H&H’s successful tender design for the structures with the council's specimen design for the highway works.

 The scheme is centered in an operational marine port, with commercial and residential properties along the approaches to the river crossing.

 Poor soil conditions and low-lying ground add further complexity.

 - Bridge engineering design